 MGM submitted its own petition on Monday under Borgata credentials, and a spokesperson for the PA Gaming Control Board told Online Poker Report he is not aware of any additional applicants.
 If that stands, each should have their choice of the three available categories.

-Golden Nugget seeks to offer both online slots and online table games, declining the option to petition for PA online poker.
+Golden Nugget seeks to offer both online slots and online table games, declining the option to petition for online poker in PA.

 Entering the PA industry-in-waiting seems like a natural move for Golden Nugget.
 It is the current and undisputed champion of the market in neighboring New Jersey.